-$$dA{zz}^{drift} = \pm \frac{2}{fP{zz}} \delta \xi = \pm 3.7 \times 10^{-3}.$$ (30)
+$$dA{zz}^{drift} = \pm \frac{2}{fP{zz}} d\xi = \pm 3.7 \times 10^{-3}.$$ (30)

-The polarization state of the target will be changed every 12 hours, so each of our settings will involve between N=12 to N=60 polarization cycle pairs.
-This further suppreses the effect of any drift to less than the 10^{-3} level.
-Though a very important contribution to the error, this value allows a clean measurement of $A{zz}=0$ at x=0.45 without overlap with the Hermes error bar.
-For this estimate we assumed only two polarization state changes in a day.
-Increasing this rate decreases the systematic effect in A{zz} accordingly, but at the cost of increased overhead.
+Though a very important contribution to the error this value allows a clean measurement of $A{zz}=0$ at x=0.45 without overlap with the Hermes error bar.
+For this estimate we assume only two polarization state changes in a day.
+If it is possible to increase this rate then the systematic effect in A{zz} also decreases accordingly.

-Detector efficiencies can drift for a variety of reasons, including fluctuations in gas quality, high voltage drift, or drifts in the spectrometer magnetic fields.
-All of these types of variation can be controlled and minimized during the experiment through careful monitoring as well as systematic studies of the data collected.
+Naturally detector efficiency can drift for a variety of reasons, for example including fluctuations in gas quality, HV drift or drifts in the spectrometers magnetic field.
+All of these types of variation as can be realized both during the experiment though monitoring as well as systematic studies of the data collected.

-The identical configuration of the two polarization states minimizes the relative changes in luminosity with respect to time.
-Consistency checks on the measured cross section data can be implemented to ensure the quality of each run used in the asymmetry analysis.
-Fluctuations in luminosity due to target density variation can be kept to a minimum by keeping the material beads at the same temperature for both polarization states through control of the microwave and the LHe evaporation.
-The He vapor pressure reading provides an accuracy of material temperature changes at the level of $\sim 0.1\%$.
+There can be difficult to know changes in luminosity however the identical condition of the two polarization states minimizes the relative changes in time.
+There are also checks on the consistency of the cross section data that can be use ensuring the quality of each run used in the asymmetry analysis.

+Fluctuations in luminosity due to target density variation can easily be kept to a minimum by keeping the material beads at the same temperature for both polarization states by control of the microwave and the LHe evaporation.
+The He vapor pressure reading can give accuracy of material temperature changes at the level of $\sim 0.1\%$.
 Beam rastering can also be controlled to a high degree.

-The dominant source of any variation in acceptance A from state to state will be the stability of the target magnetic field.
-The capacity to set and hold the target super conducting magnet to a desired holding field is $\delta B/B = 0.01\%$.
-The same target cup will be used for each state, which removes any variation in the target length l.
+The acceptance of each cup can only change as a function of time if the magnetic field changes.
+The capacity to set and reset and hold, set-ability, the target supper conducting magnet to a desired holding field is $\delta B/B = 0.01\%$.
+This implies that like the cup length l and the acceptance $\mathcal A$ for each polarization states is the same.